PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 # Boltzmann Distribution <!-- Nochmal motivieren warum wir hiervon samplen wollen(was beschreibt sie,...) -->
 The boltzmann distribution often appears in such problems.
 It takes into account the energy and temperature of the system.
 The less energy of a state, the higher its probability is.
-In our example, the system has the lowest energy, when the primer is closed or open.
+In our example, the system has the lowest energy, when the dimer is closed or open.
 To transition from one to the other a high energy barrier must be overcome and therefore these events are quite rare.
 If we have a given configuration of our system, we can compute the energy and thus can compute the corresponding Boltzmann weight. <!-- Hier Beispiel U(x) angeben?? oder alles zusammen später -->